anjukan/anjukan.github.io/_posts/2019-03-18-so-what-exactly-do-I-do.markdown

 demand and curtail wind production respectively.
 Increasingly, managing the demand as a means of balancing the system is being considered as a more environmentally friendly and economic solution.
 Demand response is one facet of Demand Side Management (DSM) and is the change in power consumption of a customer to better match the demand with the supply.
-The customer is usually incentivized or paid to do this - think about it, paying a user to reduce their consumption can be more cost-effective than having to turn on a power station just to meet an additional load.</p>
+The customer is usually incentivised or paid to do this - think about it, paying a user to reduce their consumption can be more cost-effective than having to turn on a power station just to meet an additional load.</p>

 <p> Buildings represent 40% of final end-use energy consumption by sector [1].
-So, how can buildings be more flexibile with their
+So, how can buildings be more flexible with their
 electricity consumption?
 A significant portion of the building energy spend goes towards making sure us occupants are thermally comfortable.
 This is done using heating, ventilation and air conditioning (HVAC) systems.
 Using the thermal mass effect (essentially any mass stores heat to a certain extent - so the walls, floor and air can be used as a sort of heat storage), a